Sherwood Schwartz: Personal life

 On December 21, 1941, Sherwood Schwartz married Mildred Seidman, and together they had four children: Donald Schwartz, who became an ophthalmologist; Lloyd J. Schwartz, who worked with his father in show business as a writer and producer in his own right; Ross Schwartz, an attorney and screenwriter whose credits include Bottle Shock; and Hope Juber, a writer and producer.
 His granddaughter is singer-songwriter Ilsey Juber, the daughter of Hope and guitarist Laurence Juber, the former lead guitarist for the band Wings.

 Sherwood Schwartz's play, Rockers, a comedy-drama, had a production at Theatre West in honor of his 90th birthday.

 Death

-On July 12, 2011, Sherwood Schwartz died of natural causes in his sleep.
+Schwartz died of natural causes in his sleep on July 12, 2011, at the age of 94.

 Portrayals

 Schwartz was portrayed by Aaron Lustig in the TV movie Surviving Gilligan's Island and by Michael Tucker in Growing Up Brady.

 Filmography

 Schwartz produced a number of radio and TV shows during his career.